Further details of individual events can be found on the 'What's On' page.

 1. OPEN TO ALL Coffee will be served in the Upper Hall at the close of this service.
 The hall is on the same level as the church sanctuary.
 Everyone is very welcome.
 If you are a visitor and would like to be accompanied to coffee, a member of the welcome team will be in the vestibule at the end of the service to take you there.

-3. EVENING SERVICE Tonight’s evening service is one of song, silence, meditation and Godly Play.
+3. COMMUNION ROUND THE TABLE Our Service this evening is one of song, silence, meditation and the Sacrament of Holy Communion.
 All welcome.
-(EB)
+(SSM)

 4. MORNING PRAYERS Prayers are held on Tuesday in the sanctuary at 9.30am (20 minutes).
 All welcome.

 5. HOUSEGROUPS I would be interested to hear from anyone who would like to join one of our housegroups.
 We have several very lively and successful groups and some of them would be in a position to welcome new members.
 Is this something you have been thinking about or are you even tempted to find out more?
 People in the groups find them to be a great opportunity to discuss issues about our faith journey in a supportive and encouraging environment.
 Some groups meet every week, some every 2 weeks, some once a month or by arrangement, some in the day and some in the evening.
 So there is plenty of choice!

 Please do get in touch with me as soon as possible and let me know if you are interested.

 6. THURSDAY CLUB The secretary of the Thursday Club, Florence Smith, retires from her post after 25 years service.
 The Minister and Kirk Session would like to pay very warm tribute to Florence for all her work!!